pantheon-systems/pcc-drupal-module/README.md

 #### Metadata fields

-PCX Connect module also support Metadata fields.
+PCX Connect module also supports Metadata fields.
 Search for Metadata field, add the field, select one of the available metadata fields.

 #### Filtering, Sorting and Pagination